Edwin Hall

-Edwin Herbert Hall (November 7, 1855 – November 20, 1938) was an American physicist, who discovered the eponymous Hall effect.
-Hall conducted thermoelectric research and also wrote numerous physics textbooks and laboratory manuals.
+Edwin Herbert Hall (November 7, 1855 – November 20, 1938) was an American physicist who discovered the Hall effect.
+He also conducted thermoelectric research and wrote numerous physics textbooks and laboratory manuals.

-Biography
+Education and career

-Hall was born in Gorham, Maine, U.S. Hall did his undergraduate work at Bowdoin College, Brunswick, Maine, graduating in 1875.
-He was the principal of Gould Academy in 1875–1876 and the principal of Brunswick High School in 1876–1877.
-He did his graduate schooling and research, and earned his Ph.D. degree (1880), at the Johns Hopkins University where his seminal experiments were performed.
+Born in Gorham, Maine, Hall did his undergraduate work at Bowdoin College, Brunswick, Maine, graduating in 1875.
+He was the Principal of Gould Academy (1875–76) and the Principal of Brunswick High School (1876–77).
+He did his graduate schooling and research, and earned his Ph.D. in 1880 at the Johns Hopkins University where his seminal experiments were performed.

+Hall was appointed a professor of physics at Harvard University in 1895, and succeeded John Trowbridge to the Rumford Chair of Physics in 1914.
+During the 1919 Boston police strike, Hall briefly volunteered as a strikebreaking police officer.
+After returning to the Physics Department, Hall retired in 1921 and died in Cambridge, Massachusetts, in 1938.

+Hall effect

-The Hall effect was discovered by Hall in 1879, while working on his doctoral thesis in Physics under the supervision of Henry Augustus Rowland.
-Hall's experiments consisted of exposing thin gold leaf (and, later, using various other materials) on a glass plate and tapping off the gold leaf at points down its length.
+The Hall effect was discovered by Hall in 1879, while working on his doctoral thesis in physics under the supervision of Henry Augustus Rowland.
+Hall's experiments in electromagnetics consisted of exposing thin gold leaf (and, later, using various other materials) on a glass plate and tapping off the gold leaf at points down its length.
 The effect is a potential difference (Hall voltage) on opposite sides of a thin sheet of conducting or semiconducting material (the Hall element) through which an electric current is flowing.
 This was created by a magnetic field applied perpendicular to the Hall element.
 The ratio of the voltage created to the amount of current is known as the Hall resistance, and is a characteristic of the material in the element.
 In 1880, Hall's experimentation was published as a doctoral thesis in the American Journal of Science and in the Philosophical Magazine.

-Hall was appointed as a professor of physics at Harvard in 1895, and succeeded John Trowbridge as Rumford Professor of Physics in 1914.
-Hall retired in 1921 and died in Cambridge, Massachusetts, U.S. in 1938.

-The Hall effect is used in magnetic field sensors, present in a large number of devices, as well as high efficiency electric propulsion systems on spacecraft.
+Hall effect sensors use his Hall effect to detect the magnetic field.
+Hundreds of millions are sold every year and are present in a large number of devices, including high efficiency electric propulsion systems on spacecraft.

-In the presence of large magnetic field strength and low temperature, one can observe the quantum Hall effect, which is the quantization of the Hall resistance.
-This is now the official standard for electrical resistance.
+In the presence of large magnetic field strength and low temperature, one can observe the quantum Hall effect, the quantization of the Hall resistance and in 1990 became a calibration standard for electrical resistance due to its low uncertainty (see Quantum Hall effect).

 Works

-He made various contributions to scientific journals on the thermal conductivity of iron and nickel, the theory of thermoelectric action, and on thermoelectric heterogeneity in metals.
+Hall made various contributions to scientific journals on the thermal conductivity of iron and nickel, the theory of thermoelectric action, and on thermoelectric heterogeneity in metals.
 His publications include: